rackerlabs/docs-developer-blog/_posts/2019-03-05-oracle-exadata-smart-scan-feature.md

 1. A client submits a query.
 2. The database server constructs an Intelligent Database (iDB) message, which includes the query criteria.
-This iDB message is sent to all storage servers in a rack.
+This iDB message goes to all storage servers in a rack.
 3. The **cellsrv** component of the ESS scans the data blocks to identify the matching rows and columns that satisfy the request.
-4. Every storage server executes the query criteria in paralel and sends only the relevant rows, or the net result to the database server by using interconnect.
+4. Every storage server executes the query criteria in paralel and sends only the relevant rows, or the net result, to the database server by using interconnect.
 5. The database consolidates the result and returns the rows to the client.

 ### Smart Scan requirements

 Following are the requirements to use Smart Scan:

-- Smart Scan can be used for only full table scans or full index scans.
+- You can use Smart Scan for only full table scans or full index scans.
 - Queries must perform direct-path reads.
-- The database initialization parameter `CELL_OFFLOAD_PROCESSING` must be set to `TRUE`.
+- You must set the database initialization parameter `CELL_OFFLOAD_PROCESSING` to `TRUE`.
-- Segments must be saved in disk groups that are completely stored on Exadata cells.
+- You must save segments in disk groups that are completely stored on Exadata cells.
-- The ASM Disk Groups that store the segment data must have the following attribute settings:
+- The ASM disk groups that store the segment data must have the following attribute settings:
   –	`compatible.rdbms` = `11.2.0.0.0` (or later)
   –	`compatible.asm` = `11.2.0.0.0` (or later)